HTS Bioinf - Training for ELLA core developers

 This procedure covers the training content for the role of core developer for ELLA.

 This role implies expertise that will need to be built up over a period of time.
-The evaluation of whether this is achieved is done individually and subjectively for each candidate by the team of developers.
+The evaluation of whether this is achieved is done individually for each candidate by the current team of developers.
 In this light, it is useful to have a list of topics that need to be covered.
-The typical time required for such training can range from 6 months up to a year.
+The typical time required for such training can range from 6 months to one year.

 Terminology

-Core developer: Developer which can perform the review of new code to accept it into the codebase of ELLA
+Core developer: Developer who can review new code and decide whether to accept it into the ELLA's codebase.

-Merge request: When a piece of code needs to be merged into the main codebase.
-This code is subject to the review by the core developer as well as feature review by the project manager
+Merge request: Request to integrate a piece of code into the main codebase.
+This code is subject to review by a core developer as well as feature review by the project manager.

 Databases

-- Migration: Have gone through the background and the concept for migration of the database as well as what is and is not required for a new database migration
+• Migration: Knowledge of the background for and the concept of database migration as well as what is and is not required for a new database migration.

-- Postgres: Must bave basic knowledge of how to read/patch/write to a database from a postgres shell (psql)
+• Postgres: Basic knowledge of how to read/patch/write a database from a Postgres shell (psql).

 Backend/API

-- API: Must have the basic overview over the API set up, including (but not limited to) Flask, flask-restful og Marshmallow.
+• API: Basic overview of the API setup, including (but not limited to) Flask, Flask-RESTful and Marshmallow.

-- Tests: Must have the basic overview over how the unit, API and integration tests against the database are set up and run
+• Tests: Basic overview of how unit, API and database integration tests are set up and run.

-- Users: Must have the basic overview over the user model, password management and tokens, with particular regard to security
+• Users: Basic overview over the user model, including password and token management, with particular regard to security.

 CLI/admin

-- Admin: Must have the basic overview of the different admin tasks involved for ELLA
+• Admin: Basic overview of the different administrative tasks involved with ELLA.

 Frontend

-- React: Must have the basic introduction to React and an overview of the front-end architecture
+• React: Acquaintance with React and overview of the frontend architecture

-- Redux/Redux-toolkit: Must have the basic introduction to the usage and developer set up for Redux/Redux-toolkit as well as an overview of how the data is stored in the front-end
+• Redux/Redux-toolkit: Acquaintance with user and developer setup for Redux/Redux-toolkit as well as overview of how the data are stored in the frontend

-- Tests: Must have the basic overview over usage and setup of unit/integration tests (jest) as well as behaviour driven development (BDD, behaving) tests
+• Tests: Basic overview of how unit and integration tests (jest) as well as behaviour-driven development (BDD, behaving) tests are set up.

 General development

-- Merge requests - the process flow of merging the new functionality into the codebase
+• Merge requests - the process flow for merging new functionality into the codebase